Giovanni-Mattia-Codemo/ingsw2022-AM12/README.md

 freed.

 When launching the client the first option is to select either GUI or CLI, and the client will proceed working accordingly.
-While using the CLI version it is possible to enter the command "Help" to get a message with the accepted formats of input
+While using the CLI version it is possible to enter the command "Help" to get a message with the accepted formats of input.
+The list of commands accepted by the CLI are also contained in the text file "CliCommands" in the deliveries folder.